 WSU Lewis County Master Recycler Composter (MRC) Volunteers

-MRC Tool Bucket Library Grand Opening July 13
+MRC Tool Bucket Library Needs Volunteers to Open

 MRC Tool Library logo draft 3-27-24

 The WSU Lewis County Master Recycler Composter (MRC) Volunteers received a Public Participation Grant from the Department of Ecology to help our community practice waste reduction by supporting a repair economy.
-They will be kicking off a main component of this project on July 13: the MRC Tool Bucket Library at the Floral Park Sustainability Project in Centralia.
-The grand opening will take place from 10 a.m. to 2 p.m.
+They are diligently working to open the main component of this project,the MRC Tool Bucket Library at the Floral Park Sustainability Project, 103 Floral St., in Centralia.
+They are looking for more volunteers to help them get the Tool Library up and running.

 The Tool Library is just like a regular library, but with tools instead of books!
 The MRC Tool Bucket Library will provide free or low-cost access to shared tools and other durable goods and encourages self-reliance, re-use, repair, and reduced consumption.